-Duplicate documents are included and excluded from the new set of documents based on a query independent metric for each such document.
-A single representative document for the new set of documents is identified in accordance with a set of predefined conditions.
+Duplicate documents are included and excluded from the new set of documents based on a query-independent metric for each such document.
+A single representative document for the new set of documents is identified following a set of predefined conditions.

-The description of the patent shares many details disclosed in the earlier granted patent on how Google might handle crawling and anchor text, describing for instance how some URLs for web pages are crawled on a periodic basis in a round-robin format over days or weeks or longer, some URLs are crawled daily, and other URLs are crawled multiple times during a day.
+The description of the patent shares many details disclosed in the earlier granted patent on how Google might handle crawling and anchor text, describing, for instance, how some URLs for web pages are crawled periodically in a round-robin format over days or weeks or longer, some URLs are crawled daily.
+Other URLs are crawled multiple times during the day.

-The duplicate document detection patent doesn’t focus too much upon anchor text, but instead provides more details on how a content filter from the search engine might work with a duplicate content server, or Dupserver as it’s called in the patent.
-The first step that the search engine may take after receiving a newly crawled page is to consult the Dupserver to see if it is a duplicate copy of another document, and if it is, to determine which version might be the canonical version.
+The duplicate document content patent doesn’t focus too much upon anchor text.
+Instead, it provides more details on how a content filter from the search engine might work with a duplicate content server, or Dupserver as it’s called in the patent.
+The first step that the search engine may take after receiving a newly crawled page is to consult the Dupserver to see if it is a duplicate content of another document, and if it is, to determine which version might be the canonical version.

-This patent likely doesn’t cover all types of duplicate content that Google might find – many pages that contain duplicate content may differ in a number of ways, such as including very different templates filled with boilerplate content such as headers and footers and sidebars that change from one URL to another.
-Or pages that may contain some duplicated content and some unique content, or content duplicated from more than one source.
+This patent likely doesn’t cover all types of duplicate content that Google might find – many pages containing duplicate content may differ in many ways, including very different templates filled with boilerplate content such as headers and footers and sidebars that change from one URL to another.
+Or pages that may contain some duplicate content and some unique content, or duplicate content from more than one source.
 The patent does define the kind of duplicate content that it does cover, and also tells us about how it might handle redirects and duplicate content associated with those:

-Accordingly, there are at least three scenarios in which duplicate documents are encountered by a web crawler:
+Accordingly, there are at least three scenarios in which a web crawler encounters duplicate content:

-two pages, comprising any combination of regular web page(s) and temporary redirect page(s), are duplicate documents if they share the same page content, but have different URLs;
+Two pages, comprising any combination of a regular web page(s) and temporary redirect page(s), are duplicate content if they share the same page content but have different URLs;

-two temporary redirect pages are duplicate documents if they share the same target URL, but have different source URLs; and
+Two temporary redirect pages are duplicate content if they share the same target URL but have different source URLs; and

-a regular web page and a temporary redirect page are duplicate documents if the URL of the regular web page is the target URL of the temporary redirect page or the content of the regular web page is the same as that of the temporary redirect page.
+A regular web page and a temporary redirect page are duplicate content if the URL of the regular web page is the target URL of the temporary redirect page or the content of the regular web page is the same as that of the temporary redirect page.

-A permanent redirect page is not directly involved in duplicate document detection because the crawlers are configured not to download the content of the target page.
+A permanent redirect page is not directly involved in duplicate content detection because the crawlers are configured not to download the target page’s content.
 However, a regular web page or a temporary redirect page may contain a URL in its content, which happens to be the source URL of a permanent redirect page.
-Therefore, besides detecting duplicate documents, the Dupserver is also tasked with the job of replacing source URLs embedded in the content of a regular web page or a temporary redirect page with the corresponding target URLs of permanent redirects known to (i.e., stored in) the Dupserver.
+Therefore, besides detecting duplicate content, the Dupserver is also tasked with the job of replacing source URLs embedded in the content of a regular web page or a temporary redirect page with the corresponding target URLs of permanent redirects known to (i.e., stored in) the Dupserver.

-A very quick reading of the patent might lead someone to think that the URL with the highest PageRank might be the version chosen as the canonical URL for that content, but the patent tells us that sometimes “a canonical page of an equivalence class is not necessarily the document that has the highest score (e.g., the highest page rank or other query-independent metric).”
+A rapid reading of the patent might lead someone to think that the URL with the highest PageRank might be the version chosen as the canonical URL for that duplicate content.
+Still, the patent tells us that sometimes “a canonical page of an equivalence class is not necessarily the document that has the highest score (e.g., the highest page rank or another query-independent metric).”

-We are given one example of this – Google might log all of the pages that it finds with duplicate content, and when it comes across a new duplicate, it might look at the PageRank (or some other query independent ranking), and see if that new URL has a PageRank that is higher by some signficant margin before it might name the new URL as the canonical URL.
-It’s possible that other factors are taken into consideration as well, though the patent doesn’t explicitly name them.
+We are given one example of this – Google might log all of the pages that it finds with duplicate content.
+When it comes across a new duplicate, it might look at the PageRank (or some other query independent ranking), and see if that new URL has a PageRank that is higher by some significant margin before it might name the new URL as the canonical URL.
+Other factors may be taken into consideration as well, though the patent doesn’t explicitly name them.

 Even though this patent on duplicate content, and the related patent on anchor text were filed more than 6 years ago, they are worth spending some time with because of the way that they lay out in detail the ways that Google might crawl web pages, and collect and process information from those pages.
 If you are interested in how search engines work, these two documents provide some interesting insights into issues during the crawling of web pages, such as:

-- How text around links might be chosen to act as annotations for those links,
+- How to text around links might be chosen to act as annotations for those links

 I’ve written a number of posts on duplicate content before: